cdr255/website/linux.md

 creating this website, on [GNU/Linux][1].

 If You\'d like to give it a try, I recommend [this website\'s quiz][2] as a way to pick a distribution to try.
-Or, You can do what I did: Jump in the deep end with [Slackware Linux][3].
+Or, You can do what I did:
+Jump in the deep end with [Slackware Linux][3].
+I also currently use [OpenSUSE][] Tumbleweed.

 Thanks for this operating system are due to two people, and their respective groups: